Xephyz/SiteToMarkdown/README.md

 - **Robust Error Handling**: Skips pages that fail to load and continues processing others.
 - **Customizable Markdown Conversion**: Configures ReverseMarkdown to bypass unknown HTML tags and preserve code blocks.
 - **.NET Tool Support**: Can be installed and run as a global or local .NET CLI tool using the command `s2m`.
+- **Advanced Filtering**: Supports filtering out HTML elements by their `id` or `class` attributes via command-line options.
+- **Experimental Link Conversion**: Optionally converts internal HTML links to Markdown anchor links for improved navigation in the output file.

 ## Requirements